Trusty Joe’s Top Picks

 None of the other espresso makers in this price range offer that option and it’s quite convenient.
 That feature in and of itself makes it a top choice for me!
 How about you?

-These are just a few articles I found that relate to inexpensive espresso machines.
+These are just a few articles I found that relate to inexpensive espresso machines that you may enjoy.

 - Coffee Beans vs Ground Coffee (Coffee.org)